Home Exchange – I could never do that. Or could I?

 Scotland honeymoon, Belgium, The Netherlands, Iceland, Marco Island, Florida, Edinburgh, Scotland, Sydney, Tasmania, Oregon photos and Tips for Planning Multiple Exchanges.

-Spring of 2017 we’re spending 5 months in various parts of Australia, New Zealand and Fiji!
+Spring of 2017 we spent 5 months in various parts of Australia, New Zealand and Fiji!
 12 home exchanges, plus a week of bareboat sailing and SCUBA diving from a live-aboard dive boat!
 HomeExchange published some of our stories about the Down Under Odyssey.

 Australia – Innisfail, Brisbane, Clear Water Islands, Sydney, Perth, Tasmania, Torquay and a live-aboard dive boat